Cracked-Fisko/Evil-GPT-v2/README.md

-# Challenge: We’ve got a new problem
+# Evil-GPT v2
 ## Description
+We’ve got a new problem.
 A new AI has appeared, unlike Cipher.
 This one isn’t just hacking; it manipulates systems in ways we’ve never seen before.
 The goal is to interact with the AI and extract the flag despite its strict rules.
 ---

 ## Solution